ministryofjustice/security-guidance/docs/bluetooth.md

 If someone can find what Bluetooth devices you have, or are using, they might try and use one of their device to intercept or monitor the connection.
 Try to keep Bluetooth devices out of sight so that no-one knows which ones you might actually be using.
 Even the bright blue light Bluetooth devices illuminate when they are connected might draw unwanted attention.

-Generally speaking, Bluetooth devices do not present extra problems when working with **Official** material.
-However, the whole point of Bluetooth is to enable and simplify communications, so you need to be extra careful when using Bluetooth devices while working on **Official-Sensitive** or higher material.
+Generally speaking, Bluetooth devices do not present extra problems when working with material.
+However, the whole point of Bluetooth is to enable and simplify communications, so you need to be extra careful when using Bluetooth devices while working on or higher material.

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).